-After arriving in Germany, I quickly realized something.
+After arriving in Germany, I quickly realized something about German greetings.

-Young Germans never used the greetings I’d learned in class.
+Young Germans never used the ones I learned in class.

 The only person who said Guten Abend to me was a man in an ice cream shop who looked old enough to be my great-grandfather.

-I quickly figured out that Hallo is the best casual greeting to use in Germany, while Tschüss is more typical than the actually super-formal Auf Wiedersehen.
+I quickly figured out that Hallo is the best casual way to say hello in German, while Tschüss is more typical than the actually super-formal Auf Wiedersehen.

-Once I learned these words, I kind of stuck with ‘em.
+Once I learned these words for hello and goodbye in German, I kind of stuck with ‘em.
 When you’re just starting to learn a language, it can be easy to get used to saying the same few words all the time.
 And that’s totally fine for the beginner Deutsch speaker.

 But after a while, you might find yourself getting bored with using the same old terms for greeting and leaving people.
-If you’re looking to learn some new German vocabulary for greetings, here are a few other options of German Grüße (greetings) and Abschiedsgrüße (goodbyes) to consider.
+If you’re looking to learn some new, real-world German greetings, here are a few other options of German Grüße (greetings) and Abschiedsgrüße (goodbyes) to consider.

-Even if you’re just starting out with German, it’ll be useful to have a look at these—so that when someone greets you with a friendly Alles klar? you won’t stare back at them in complete confusion (like I did a few times until I figured out what it meant), but can instead respond Gut, danke!
+Even if you’re just starting out with German, it’ll be useful to have a look at these German greetings—so that when someone greets you with a friendly Alles klar? you won’t stare back at them in complete confusion (like I did a few times until I figured out what it meant), but can instead respond Gut, danke!

 Turns out Germans say this too!
 Go ahead and use Hi when speaking with young people or in informal settings.